 In fact, Mented’s inclusive mission was originally created for women of color, but the business has grown to serve anyone who wears makeup.
 “We’ve evolved beyond ‘women’ to really all people searching for a makeup line that celebrates and prioritizes diversity,” Miller explained.

 Make no mistake, though: Mented owns a very specific niche in the beauty category.
-If you’re looking for lipstick in a funky color or jewel-toned eyeshadow to make your peepers pop, you’ve come to the wrong place.
+If you’re looking for lip gloss in a funky color or jewel-toned eyeshadow to make your peepers pop, you’ve come to the wrong place.
 “Our focus on nudes and neutrals for a broad range of skin tones is what truly sets us apart," Miller told Yahoo Life.